oliverhuynh/drupal_extra/README.md

 6. fieldcompare
 Replace the field to compare

+7. To reference only the 1st product in commerce relationship use this dextra in the relation ship in the views dextra|addor:delta:0

 New merge table for field
 CREATE VIEW field_data_field_betting_all AS
   SELECT *, GROUP_CONCAT(DISTINCT CONCAT("(", field_betting_value, ")") SEPARATOR '+') as field_betting_merged FROM `field_data_field_betting`